nmfs-openscapes/2024-nmfs-champions/github-clinic/crystal.md

 *Note that this image lives in the folder one level above our `github-clinic` folder, and we indicate that with the two periods `..`*

+### Hello!

+Today I got:

+1. 1 left
+2. 3 rights-ish one forward but we're working on it

 >Your turn! **Change** or _add_ something in Markdown and make another [commit](www.google.com): write a human-readable commit message, and press the green button to commit changes.

 ## NOTES